 Find a network pharmacy

-Many network retail pharmacies give preventive immunizations at no cost to you.
-Participating pharmacies in the chains listed below provide vaccines.
+Many network retail pharmacies offer preventive immunizations at no cost to you.
+Visit the Find drugs page to find the list of network vaccination pharmacies.

 - Be on the provider's letterhead.

 - Include the patient's name, address, phone number, plan ID number, and date of birth.

 Alert: Some durable medical equipment (DME) items are not available through PPS.
 You will need to get them through a network retail pharmacy or preferred DME provider.